PAUL34913/msp1-cv/README.md

 -   Changed navbar dropdown menu item top to top of home
 -   Added ARIA attributes to mobile collapse buttons on home page
 -   Added ARIA attributes to e-mail and phone in personal info section
+-   Added ARIA attributes to e-mail and phone in personal info section for mobile view

 ## Known Bugs